 Basic Requirements: See Continuing Education.

-Exemption: The first license renewal is exempt from continuing education.
+Exemption: The calendar year prior to first license renewal is exempt from continuing education.

 Professional Responsibility: One hour in Professional Responsibility must be obtained each year.
 See Continuing Education.

 Submitting Course Attendance: Licensees must report their CE certificates to their CE Broker account.
 Some providers may also report hours to CE Broker.